EU AI Act: Frequently Asked Questions Answered

 - Ensure adequate cybersecurity protections (Article 55(1)(d))

-A GPAI model is classified as having systemic risk if it has high-impact capabilities or if its cumulative compute used for training exceeds 10^25 FLOPs.
-The European Commission can also designate models as systemic risk through a decision process.
+What tips a model into that category?
+Either high-impact capabilities, or cumulative training compute above 10^25 FLOPs.
+The European Commission can also designate a model as systemic risk through its own decision process.

 These obligations took effect on August 2, 2025.